lopezelpesado/initial-learning/README.md

 1. It's tutorial day once again!
 And we're onto "Applied Visual Design"!
 Great!
 Hopefully my website will start to look a bit more design now

+2. Shadows!
+I'm gunns try and get some glow on the Standby and picture